 A classic pair of low-top leather sneakers should reside in every man's wardrobe.
 Sneakers have gained cult status in recent years, especially the trusty white sneaker thanks to its minimalist design and extreme versatility.

-Go for a sleek white sneaker and pair with rolled-up chinos (no socks) and a neat crewneck sweater for an effortlessly understated, crisp city look with casual sportswear vibes.
+Go for a sleek white sneaker and pair with rolled-up chinos (with invisible socks) and a neat crewneck sweater for an effortlessly understated, crisp city look with casual sportswear vibes.